 Medicinal marijuana patients in Vermont are able to possess up to 2 ounces of combined bud, concentrates, and edibles at once.
 Furthermore, patients may cultivate up to 9 plants at one time, with no more than 2 allowed to be mature.
 If a patient chooses to purchase bud from a dispensary, they are not able to cultivate as well.

-While recreational sales have not been approved, possession of marijuana for recreational purposes is legal.
+While recreational sales have not opened, possession of marijuana for recreational purposes is legal.
 Adults over 21 without an MMJ card may have up to one ounce of marijuana or 5 grams of hashish.
 Recreational users may also have up to 2 mature plants or 4 immature plants for cultivation.

 In Vermont, consuming marijuana is prohibited in many places.
 The law states that marijuana use can only be done in individual dwellings.
 A general rule is if you cannot smoke cigarettes, you cannot smoke marijuana.
 Below are the specific rules of where you can and cannot smoke.